MoTrPAC/MotrpacRatTraining6mo/workshops/WorkshopPreparation.md

 about which packages are required or suggested for `MotrpacRatTraining6mo`, take a look at the [DESCRIPTION](https://github.com/MoTrPAC/MotrpacRatTraining6mo/blob/main/DESCRIPTION) file.

 That's it!
 Thank you for getting this far.
-I look forward to the workshop on 1/11/23!
+I look forward to the workshop!

 ---

 Author: Nicole Gay
-Updated: 1/5/23
+Updated: 1/12/23